ICI AND COCOA SECTOR STAKEHOLDERS MEET TO DEFINE PRIORITIES FOR CHILD LABOUR ELIMINATION

-Under the auspices of the Ministry of Employment and labour relations (MELR), the International Cocoa Initiative (ICI) and the World Cocoa Foundation (WCF) met with other key partners to reflect on the importance and structure for a partnership between stakeholders.
-The purpose of this partnership is to intensify efforts, consolidate achievements and accelerate the pace of progress on child welfare issues in Ghana’s cocoa sector.
-This workshop took place at the conference room of the Alisa Hotel in Accra on 2nd and 3rd September.
+Under the auspices of the Ministry of Employment and Labour Relations (MELR), the International Cocoa Initiative (ICI), the World Cocoa Foundation (WCF), UNICEF, ILO, cocoa industry companies and other key government ministries and partners met on 2nd and 3rd September to define priorities that will intensify efforts, consolidate achievements and accelerate the pace of progress on child welfare issues in Ghana’s cocoa sector.
+This workshop took place at the conference room of the Alisa Hotel in Accra.

-Nick went on to challenge all stakeholders present to increase their efforts.
-He said;
+Citing extensive examples of encouraging progress and positive impact in national child protection systems and corporate sustainability work, Nick Weatherill went on to challenge all stakeholders present to increase and expand their efforts.

 “The scope of our collective efforts is still too modest alongside the enormity and complexity of the challenges we face.
 While we haven’t failed, we haven’t scaled.”